247 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 245 Beacon to the east and 249 Beacon to the west.

 During the 1923-1924 winter season, 247 Beacon was the home of banker Henry Parsons King, Jr., and his wife, Mary (Parker) King.
-They previously had lived at 229 Marlborough, and by the 1924-1925 season, they had purchased and moved to 35 Marlborough.
+They previously had lived at 229 Marlborough, and by the 1924-1925 season, they had moved to 35 Marlborough.

 During the 1924-1925 winter season, 247 Beacon was the home of Charles Brooks Perkins and his wife, Mary Louise (Floyd) Perkins.
 He was a tobacco dealer.
 They previously had lived at The Charlesgate at 535 Beacon, and by the 1925-1926 season had moved to an apartment at 100 Beacon.

 By the 1925-1926 winter season, 247 Beacon was the home of insurance agent John Paulding Meade and his wife Ada (Wood) Meade.
-They also maintained a summer home in Scituate.
+They also maintained a home in Scituate.
 The Meades continued to live at 247 Beacon in 1931.

 The house was not listed in the 1932-1935 Blue Books, and was shown as vacant in the 1931-1935 City Directories.

 In June of 1935, she filed for (and subsequently received) permission to convert 247 Beacon into a three-family dwelling.
 She converted 249 Beacon into a lodging house at about the same time.
 She subsequently was cited by the Building Department for converting 247 Beacon into five (rather than three) apartments without obtaining the necessary permits.

-By late 1936, 247 Beacon was being operated by S. Clifford Speed, who completed the work required by the Building Department to legalize the five apartments.
+On November 24, 1936, 247 Beacon and 249 Beacon were acquired from Mary McGill by Shirley Clifford Speed, a real estate dealer who converted many Back Bay houses into lodging houses and apartments.
+He completed the work required by the Building Department to legalize the five apartments at 247 Beacon.